Buying Process in Portugal

 THE ESCRITURA IN PORTUGAL

-Prior to signing your chosen Lawyer/Solicitor should have completed all relevant checks on the property, these include;
+Before signing, your chosen Lawyer/Solicitor should have completed all relevant checks on the property, these include;

 - Are there any restrictions on the use of the property?